 Performance Pilates is based on the same principles but specifically designed to address areas of weakness that we commonly see as therapists in the clinic in our athletes.
 It is a great tool for injury prevention and enables athletes to work on key areas they might usually neglect in regular training sessions.

-Our Performance Pilates classes at are aimed at runners and cyclists and swimmers to maximise performance potential, optimise recovery from injury, reduce injury risk and help with achieving performance goals.
+Our Performance Pilates classes are aimed at runners, cyclists and swimmers to maximise your performance potential, optimise recovery from injury, reduce injury risk and help you with achieving your performance goals.

 Key areas we focus on are:

 YES!
 I am of course a little biased, but I genuinely believe that most people would benefit from doing even a small number of Pilates based exercises.

 I work with a huge variety of clients in both one to one and class settings helping people to improve their movement.
 Some of these include people recovering from surgery or injury, people suffering from conditions such as osteoarthritis and long-term mobility issues and on the other end of the spectrum elite level runners & endurance athletes looking to improve performance and avoid the risk of injury.